ugtrain/ugtrain/README.md

 * PCs: tested on x86 and x86\_64 only
 * smartphones: tested on ARMv7 (OMAP3630 in Nokia N9) only
+* embedded: tested on Raspberry Pi only

 **Operating System**

 * Linux only

+**Configs**

+* no config editor - use your favorite text editor
+* can't be reloaded when the game is already running
+* can't implement adaption for all of them (too much efforts)

 **Static Memory**

 * no adaption yet
 * no support for values within a library (PIC) yet
+* no support for values on the stack yet

 **Dynamic Memory**